spinnaker/spinnaker.github.io/guides/user/canary/best-practices/index.md

 * Same size of deployment
 * Both receive the same amount of traffic

-Doing this, you control for version and configuration only, and you reduce factors that could affect the analysis, like the cache warmup time, the heap size, and so on.
+In this way, you control for version and configuration only, and you reduce factors that could affect the analysis, like the cache warmup time, the heap size, and so on.

-## Run the canary for a long-enough time
+## Run the canary for enough time

-You need at least 50 data points for the statistical analysis to produce accurate results for each metric.
+You need at least 50 pieces of time series data per metric for the statistical analysis to produce accurate results.
 That is 50 data points per canary run, with potentially several runs per canary analysis.
 In the end, you should plan for canary analyses several hours long.

 You will need to tune the time parameters to your particular application.
-A good starting point is to use a lifetime of 3 hours, an interval of 1 hour and no warm-up period (unless you already know your application needs one).
+A good starting point is to have a canary lifetime of 3 hours, an interval of 1 hour and no warm-up period (unless you already know your application needs one).
 This gives you 3 canary runs, each 1 hour long.

 ## Carefully choose your thresholds